 “I found MURDER BOY disturbing in a good way, the best possible way.
 It’s hilarious, yet incredibly aware of its own twisted reality.
 Personally, I don’t know of another book like it.
 Saying something is such-and-such “with heart” is a big meta-joke, but I thought MURDER BOY truly was a black comedy with heart.”

-–Laura Lippman, New York Times-bestselling author of Hush Hush
+-Laura Lippman, New York Times bestselling author of Lady in the Lake

 “Bryon Quertermous has the thing that every writer strives for and many never find: a truly unique voice.
 His writing is crisp and clean, his storytelling sense is honed, but it’s the voice that holds the magic.
 The balance of the comedic and the dramatic in his work is a rare treat, reading like a deliciously blood-soaked crime novel rewritten by Christopher Moore.
 Try the first sentence of MURDER BOY, and then tell me if I’m wrong.”

-–Michael Koryta, New York Times-bestselling author of Those Who Wish Me Dead
+-Michael Koryta, New York Times bestselling author of If She Wakes

 “Bryon Quertermous’s MURDER BOY is chock-full of crackling dialogue, whirlwind pacing and the most sociopaths per capita of any book I’ve read in a long time.
 (I mean that in a good way.)
 It’s dark, brutal, and irresistible.”

 “Welcome to the literary rock-tumbler that is Bryon Quertermous’ mind.
 One part manic and one part meta, MURDER BOY is as much a meditation on love, loss, dashed hopes and second chances as it is a crime-filled, gonzo-pulp fever dream fueled by booze and bodily fluids.”

 “Stream of consciousness narration is nothing new, but Quertermous gives Dominick an almost continual output of insightful, and often times laugh out loud funny, narration that stands apart from the pack.”